 SUMMARY AND RECOMMENDATIONS

-●Mounting data suggests that HIV infection leads to an excess risk of developing cardiovascular disease.
+●Mounting data suggest that HIV infection leads to an excess risk of developing cardiovascular disease.
 Risk factors for cardiovascular disease should be evaluated at the initial visit and continually assessed over time.
 This evaluation can then be used to predict an individual's overall cardiovascular risk using established multivariate risk models, such as the Framingham risk score (calculator 1 and calculator 2) or The American Heart Association/American College of Cardiology (AHA/ACC) Pooled Cohort Equations CV Risk Calculator.
 Although the utility of these calculators in the HIV-infected population may not be optimal and may underestimate the true risk, they are likely a reasonable starting point.
 We typically use the AHA/ACC Pooled Cohort Equations model.
 (See 'Assessing cardiovascular risk' above.)

 ●The optimal approach to cardiovascular risk reduction in HIV-infected patients is not precisely defined, but it is widely accepted that the same risk reduction strategies that are used in HIV-uninfected individuals should apply.
 These strategies include, if indicated, aspirin use, statin therapy, blood pressure control, and management of diabetes.
 Additionally, counseling about lifestyle interventions should address potentially modifiable risk factors, such as smoking, obesity, excessive alcohol use, diet, and lack of physical activity.
 (See 'Minimizing the risk of cardiovascular disease' above.)